The Beginner’s Guide to Real Estate Investing

 How to fund real estate investing

-If you don’t currently have a lot of capital to invest in a property, there are still many ways you can fund a purchase.
-If you’re looking to buy a property to rent out, it may be wise for you to leverage a smaller down payment — such as 5% or 10% — if you’re able to immediately offset the full mortgage costs and property taxes with reliable rental income.
-Just be aware that you will generally have to pay mortgage insurance — which can be pricy — until you’ve paid off a certain amount of the loan, so it may be prudent to reinvest any rental profits in paying off the mortgage until you’re able to bring those costs down.
+If you’re looking to buy a property to rent out, it may be wise for you to leverage a smaller down payment, such as 5% or 10%, if you can immediately offset the full mortgage costs and property taxes with reliable rental income.
+Just be aware that you will generally have to pay mortgage insurance, which can be pricy until you’ve paid off a certain amount of the loan, so it may be prudent to reinvest any rental profits in paying off the mortgage until you can bring those costs down.

 Traditional mortgage

-If you’ve never purchased residential real estate before, a traditional mortgage may be a good place for you to start.
 Mortgage interest rates for individual investments are generally lower than rates for personal loans.
-You may be eligible for a larger mortgage than you might otherwise be able to afford if you’re buying a property where you can expect to have reliable rental income, especially if you’re planning to be a live-in landlord.
+You may be eligible for a larger mortgage if you’re buying a property where you can expect to have reliable rental income, especially if you’re planning to be a live-in landlord.

 If you’re looking to buy a property that will serve as both your primary residence and a source of rental income, you may also be eligible for federal, state, or local programs that help individuals access financing for home ownership.
-Check with your local government to see what’s available in your city or the city you’re moving to.
+Check with your local government to see what’s available in your area.

 Personal loans

-Personal loans are unsecured debt, which means it’s money financed to you without being tied to an asset like a house or car.
+Personal loans are unsecured debt, which means you finance them without being tied to an asset like a house or car.
 You may be able to get a personal loan to cover the down payment on a property you’re planning to pay down with rental income.
-Just be aware that while these loans are sometimes easier to get than a traditional mortgage, they’re usually much smaller, and they may also come with higher interest rates.
+Just be aware that while these loans are sometimes easier to get than a traditional mortgage, they’re usually much smaller and may come with higher interest rates.

-If you’ve never invested in real estate before, investing through a crowdfunding platform like Arrived can make it considerably easier.
+If you’ve never invested in real estate, investing through a fractional real estate platform like Arrived can make it considerably easier.
 You won’t have to compare lenders, apply for a mortgage, search for property, manage tenants, or deal with maintenance hassles.
-Instead, you can browse available properties and invest anywhere from $100 to $15,000 per property and receive a proportionate share of consistent, monthly rental income.
-Not only that, but you’ll benefit from home appreciation, too.
+Instead, you can browse available properties, invest anywhere from $100 to $15,000 per property, and receive a proportionate share of monthly rental income generated by the property.
+Not only that, but you have the potential to benefit from any home appreciation, too.

 How to find your first real estate investment property

-Figuring out how to break into real estate investing can seem overwhelming at first.
+Figuring out how to break into real estate investing can initially seem overwhelming.
 There are so many different kinds of properties to choose from, and virtually unlimited markets to get into.
-Once you’ve identified the type of property you’re aiming for — say, office space to rent out or a rental home — and the city or state you’d like to buy in, here are a few places you can start looking for properties for sale.

-MLS, or multiple listings services, are ways for real estate agents and brokers to share data about properties available for sale.
-If you’re looking to buy a real estate investment property, you can start by searching sites aggregating listings from different agencies and MLSs.
-Zillow, for example, is one that’s widely used by prospective buyers and renters.
+MLS, or multiple listing services, allows real estate agents and brokers to share data about available properties.
+To buy a real estate investment property, you can start by searching sites aggregating listings from different agencies and MLSs.
+Zillow, for example, is one that prospective buyers and renters widely use.

-Alternatively, you can work directly with a real estate agent to help you find the type of property you’re looking for.
 A real estate agent can help you make the process much more streamlined, as they have access to tools you may not, and they may also have knowledge of properties coming on the market soon that could be a good fit for your needs.
-They can help you navigate the local market, negotiate with the seller for a better rate, and understand what features of a home are most desirable to renters in the area.
+They can help you navigate the local market, negotiate with the seller for a better rate, and understand the home features most desirable to renters.

 Auctions

-When a property enters foreclosure, banks typically sell them at auction to the highest bidder.
+When a property enters foreclosure, banks typically sell them to the highest bidder at auction.
 You’ll generally need to pay a deposit upon winning the bid and pay the balance in cash within a few weeks of the sale.
 You can learn of auctions through sites specializing in foreclosure sales.
 Make sure to do your due diligence before agreeing to make the purchase.
-While you may not be able to tour the property, and there may not even be photos available of the interior, you can research nearby property values and how they’ve changed over time, as well as typical rental prices in the area.
+While you may not be able to tour the property, and there may not even be photos of the interior, you can research nearby property values, how they’ve changed over time, and typical rental prices in the area.

-Real estate platforms are ways to crowdfund investment properties for shared gain.
+Real estate investing platforms are ways to invest in properties with other investors for shared gain.
 Arrived, for example, sells shares in vetted properties in neighborhoods with high potential for long-term growth.
-You can buy shares of such homes for far less than a down payment, and without needing to apply for funding through a lender the way you’d traditionally need a to if you were investing alone.
+You can buy shares of such homes for far less than a down payment without needing to apply for funding through a lender the way you’d traditionally need to if you were investing alone.

 Mistakes to avoid when investing in real estate

 Even though real estate can produce significant gains over time, it’s not a foolproof game.
-Before you jump into something that might seem like a good deal at face value, here are a few common mistakes you should consider.
+Consider these common mistakes before you jump into something that might seem like a good deal at face value.

 Don’t invest with the wrong partner